iimez/lllms/README.md

 // Starts a http server for up to two instances of phi3 and exposes them via openai API serveLLMs({
   // Limit how many completions can be processed concurrently.
 If its exceeded, requests
-  // will stall until a slot is free.
+  // will stall until a model instance is released.
 Defaults to 1.
-  inferenceConcurrency: 2,
+  concurrency: 2,
-  downloadConcurrency: 2, // How many models may be downloaded concurrently
+  maxDownloads: 2, // How many models to download at once.
+Defaults to 1.
-  // Where to write models to, defaults to `~/.cache/lllms`
+  // Where to cache models to.
+Defaults to `~/.cache/lllms`
   // modelsPath: '/path/to/models',
   models: {
     // Specify as many models as you want.
 Identifiers can use a-zA-Z0-9_:\-
-    // Only URL is required.
-Per default models will only be downloaded on demand.
+    // Required are `task`, `engine`, `url` and/or `file`.
     'phi3-mini-4k': {
+      task: 'inference', // Use 'inference' for completions, 'embedding' for embeddings.
+      engine: 'node-llama-cpp', // Choose between node-llama-cpp or gpt4all as bindings.
       // Model weights may be specified by file and/or url.
       url: 'https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf/resolve/main/Phi-3-mini-4k-instruct-q4.gguf',
-      // Absolute or relative to modelsPath.
+      // Abs file path or relative to modelsPath.
 If it does not exist and a url is configured
       // it will be downloaded to the given location.
       file: 'Phi-3-mini-4k-instruct-q4.gguf',
       // Checksums are optional and will be verified before loading the model if set.
       // md5: 'cb68b653b24dc432b78b02df76921a54',
       // sha256: '8a83c7fb9049a9b2e92266fa7ad04933bb53aa1e85136b7b30f1b8000ff2edef',
-      // Use these to control how much memory your LLMs may use.
+      // Use these to control resource usage.
       contextSize: 4096, // Maximum context size.
 Will be determined automatically if not set.
       maxInstances: 2, // How many active sessions you wanna be able to cache at the same time.
       minInstances: 1, // To always keep at least one instance ready.
+Defaults to 0.
       ttl: 300, // Idle sessions will be disposed after this many seconds.
       // Set defaults for completions.
 These can be overridden per request.
       // If unset, default values depend on the engine.